Contents > Butterflies > Resident > Monarch

 Scientific Classification More info

 Allegedly self-introduced, the Maori name suggests it was seen before Europeans came to New Zealand, but it certainly was helped to establish by Europeans bringing Swan Plant for gardens.
 It was known that some people spread populations around the country.
 I suspect that it was introduced to both Australia and New Zealand at different times in the 1800's from California.
 This may explain why Monarchs don't migrate spectacularly like the eastern North American ones do.
 The larvae are preyed on by all Yellow and Black Wasps, (especially the Common (Vespula vulgaris) and Asian Paper (Polistes chinensis) wasps), Soldier Bugs and Praying Mantises.
-I have never witnessed it, but there is mention of Pteromalus Puparum (realised to control the White Butterfly) attacking fresh pupae.
+Occasionally Pteromalus Puparum (realised to control the White Butterfly) will infect fresh pupae.
 Known to chase off birds near breeding grounds.
 There isn't any recorded long-distance migration in New Zealand as there is in North America.Ovum In English

 Generally laid on the underside of the leaves separately.
 Creamy colour when laid and deepening to yellow before hatching.
 It is cone-shaped with 20-25 vertical ribs.
 They hatch in about 5-7 days.
 The shell is eaten by the newly hatched larva for it's first meal.Larvae In English